-We conclude that the 16-year time schedule for the actions dairies are required to take to comply with the Dairy General WDRs’ Groundwater Limitation was reasonably justified and, therefore, is consistent with Key Element 3 of the Nonpoint Source Policy.
-In assessing the reasonableness of the time schedule’s length, we must look forward to the effort required by the Dairy General WDRs—and not backwards to the missed opportunities as petitioners urge.
+We conclude that the 16-year time schedule for the actions dairies are required to take to comply with the 2013 Dairy General WDRs’ Groundwater Limitation was reasonably justified and, therefore, is consistent with Key Element 3 of the Nonpoint Source Policy.
+In assessing the reasonableness of the time schedule’s length, we must look forward to the effort required by the 2013 Dairy General WDRs—and not backwards to the missed opportunities as petitioners urge.

-Looking forward in time to the development of the revised dairy waste discharge requirements, however, the CVDRMP’s SRMR acknowledges that, based on its findings, implementation of its recommended near-term management practices will not result in compliance with the Groundwater Limitation and asserts that it is not realistic to achieve the Groundwater Limitation within the remaining ten years of the 16-year time schedule specified in the Dairy General WDRs.
+Looking forward in time to the development of the revised dairy waste discharge requirements, however, the CVDRMP’s SRMR acknowledges that, based on its findings, implementation of its recommended near-term management practices will not result in compliance with the Groundwater Limitation and asserts that it is not realistic to achieve the Groundwater Limitation within the remaining ten years of the 16-year time schedule specified in the 2013 Dairy General WDRs.
 We discuss in greater detail at Section I.F the CVDRMP’s rationale for its conclusion that meeting the Groundwater Limitation industry-wide will take a significant amount of time and will require, at a minimum, the development of a manure market at a sufficient scale that does not exist today.
-We also explain in Section III that we find these conclusions to be sound and agree that compliance must be phased in over time.
+We also explain in Section III that we find these conclusions to be sound and agree that compliance for existing dairies must be phased in over time.
 Accordingly, as part of the regulatory framework for nitrogen discharges established by this order in Section III, we direct the Central Valley Water Board to adopt a time schedule that is consistent with the Nonpoint Source Policy and with CV-SALTS.

 The Extension of Time Available to Comply with the Groundwater Limitation